Godflay/portfolio/content/personal/below/below-alpha-1.0.2/index.en.md

 ## New changes
 -Improved opening cutscene, the subway is now moving with SFX.<br/>
 -Changed the Menus a bit to fix a translation issue, see "Bugfix"<br/>
--Added texture to the pages for lore.<br/>
+-Removed pages, added cassets and computer instead for lore.<br/>
+-The ops room isn't empty anymore.<br/>
 ## Bugfix
 -Fixed misaligned texts in the Menu caused by translation.<br/>
 -Fixed an issue where picking up the flashlight would cause the game to crash.<br/>